6 phone protection steps for mobile phone security

 - Set a device password.
 As simple as it sounds, making your device difficult to open can stop cell phone hacking before it starts.
 With a biometric login or a truly challenging passcode, you can make your phone incredibly difficult to open – which can help keep all the information stored in it safer.
 Of course, if a hacker is determined to break into your phone, there are ways around the system, but by locking your phone automatically (immediately after use), you can gain an additional layer of mobile protection that just might frustrate would-be hackers enough to give up.

-Although mobile security is a modern imperative, it doesn't have to be difficult to practice.
+Although mobile phone security is a modern imperative, it doesn't have to be difficult to practice.
 With a few simple precautions, like keeping your apps and OS up to date, charging your phone in a safe, private space, and setting your lock screen appropriately, you can improve your phone's security and protect the information you rely on.

 The Growth Center does not constitute professional tax or financial advice.
 You should contact your own tax or financial professional to discuss your situation.